brianwisti/rgb-brain-hugo/site/content/post/2020/04/h-entry-microformat-for-indieweb-posts.md

  > \[!NOTE\] But I want to try Webmentions!
  > You totally can!
  >
- > I plan to examine *inbox/Webmention* — the mechanism behind replies, likes, reposts, etc. They’re the fun conversation part of [card/IndieWeb](../../../card/IndieWeb.md) after all.
+ > I plan to examine *Webmention* — the mechanism behind replies, likes, reposts, etc. They’re the fun conversation part of [IndieWeb](../../../card/IndieWeb.md) after all.
 But I need to make sure that when I get to the conversation I have a clear understanding of who is taking part — the h-cards — and where the discussions take place — the h-entries.
  >
  > But you don’t need to wait for me.
 There are fine tutorials out there to walk you through the process. <https://IndieWebify.me> in particular tells you everything you need to know.

-# Fine.
+## Fine.
 Let’s get on with it

 IndieWeb entries identify themselves with the `h-entry` class. `e-content` marks the *content* of the entry.
 You could always mark the same element as both.
 In fact that’s basically what I’ve been doing for a while.